ANALYSIS-Tens or 100s of billions? Insurers consult crystal balls on coronavirus costs

 Tracking the novel coronavirus in the U.S. graphichttps://tmsnrt.rs/2WqHyUl

-(Reporting by Alwyn Scott in New York and Suzanne Barlyn in Washington Crossing, Pennsylvania Additional reporting by Noor Zainab Hussain in Bengaluru, Carolyn Cohn in London, Tom Sims in Frankfurt, and Herb Lash in New York Editing by Lauren Tara LaCapra and Nick Zieminski)
+(Reporting by Alwyn Scott in New York and Suzanne Barlyn in Washington Crossing, Pennsylvania Additional reporting by Noor Zainab Hussain in Bengaluru, Carolyn Cohn in London, Tom Sims in Frankfurt, and Herb Lash in New York Editing by Lauren Tara LaCapra, Nick Zieminski and Jonathan Oatis)

 ((Suzanne.Barlyn@thomsonreuters.com; 646-223-8550;))